grace-sampao/Learning-Log-Learn-Python-Programming-by-Fabrizio-Romano-Heinrich-Kruger/README.md

 This shadowing of names can be altered using either of the statements `global` or `nonlocal`.

 The `nonlocal` statement changes this behaviour by working in enclosing scopes whereas the `global` statement does so by working in the global scope.

+### Functions guidelines

+Some guidelines to follow when writing functions include:

+- **Functions should do one thing:** easy to describe in one short sentence.
+Those that do multiple things can be split into smaller functions that do one thing.
+- **Functions should be small:** easier to test and write.
+- **The fewer the input parameters, the better:** a lot of parameters in a function make it harder to manage, among other issues.
+- **Functions should be consistent in their return values:** write functions that return in a consistent way regardless of the logic behind them.
+E.g. returning `False` and `None` are not the same thing even within a Boolean context where they both evaluate to `False`.
+`False` means there is information while `None` means there is no information.
+- **Functions should have no side effects:** **pure functions** are a concept in functional programming that adhere to two main principles:
+    - *Deterministic output:* given the same set of inputs the output produced will always be the same.
+    The function's behaviour is not dependent on any external or global state that might change during execution.
+    - *No side effects:* do not cause any observable side effects in the system.
+    They do not alter any external state e.g. modifying global variables or performing I/O operations like reading from or writing to a file or the display.

 ## 👩🏽‍💻 Author